-Heat a small amount of oil in a large Dutch oven or heavy, oven-proof soup pot until it's very hot.
+Heat a small amount of oil in a large Dutch oven or heavy, oven-proof soup pot until it is very hot.
 Brown the beef well on all sides over high heat.
 It might get smoky, so ventilate well.
-You'll need to work in batches, as the ribs won't brown as well if the pan is crowded.
+You will need to work in batches, as the ribs will not brown as well if the pan is crowded.
 Remove the ribs and set aside.

-Now pick out the carrots and set them aside.
-Sorry, there's no easier way of doing this.
+Pick out the carrots and set them aside.
+(There is no easier way of doing this).

-Add the tomatoes, bay leaves, a couple of thyme sprigs and the browned beef.
+Add the tomatoes, bay leaves, a couple of thyme sprigs, and the browned beef.
 Add the stock.
-If there's not enough liquid to cover the meat, add water until the ribs are barely submerged.
+If there is not enough liquid to cover the meat, add water until the ribs are barely submerged.

 Let the beef braise untouched for 3 hours.
 Add the carrots and braise for another half hour.
 Remove pot from oven and let it cool for 30 minutes, then cover part way and transfer to the refrigerator.
 Once the meat is fully chilled you can cover it completely.